kosshi-net/scuep/README.md

 - More precise searching options (eg. album name only search, etc)
 - Manuals
 - Better shell system with tab completition
-- Mysterious bug pins a cpu core to 100% when a track has been paused for a long time

 ## Documentation
 TODO.
 See legacy branch for more information.